← Back to blog

 highlights.md

-What to Capture in Notes
+What to capture in your notes

 ContextWho the participant represents

-ObservationsWhat happened during the session
+ObservationsWhat happened in the session

 QuotesVerbatim evidence for synthesis

-Pain pointsProblems worth investigating
+Pain pointsProblems worth chasing

 Follow-upsQuestions for later sessions